ecwws/lisabot/README.md

 useful and practical...right?) so I can practice the newly acquired go knowledge.
 I tried to be as idiomatic go as this is a learning experience for me to use go.
 I tried really hard to make the code free of locks and use the *share memory by communicating* methodology.
-So far it's successfuly.
+So far it's successful.
 Though that's not to say I won't eventually stumble onto a problem that I couldn't solve using this methodology.
 But at the moment, the entire Priscilla code base is mutex-free and lock-free.
 If you're to write a new Priscilla adapter or